Last updated: 27 Sep 2021 Update History

 Report Pages: 51

 Analyst: Sebastien De Rosbo

-French Polynesia has one of the more advanced telecoms infrastructures for the Pacific Islands region.
+French Polynesia has one of the most advanced telecoms infrastructures in the Pacific Islands region.
 The first submarine cable was deployed in 2010 and additional cables have been connected to the islands in subsequent years, vastly improving French Polynesia’s international connectivity.
 An additional domestic submarine cable will connect remote islands by the end of 2022.

-French Polynesia is also considered a hub for satellite communications in the region, due to it hosting one of the Uplink systems of the Galileo satellite network.
+French Polynesia is also a hub for satellite communications in the region, based on it hosting one of the uplink systems of the Galileo satellite network.

-With improved international connectivity, fixed broadband penetration has become among the highest in the region.
+With improved international connectivity, fixed broadband penetration has become amongst the highest in the region.
 A considerable number of consumers access FttP-based services.
-With the first data centre in French Polynesia on the cards, the quality and price of broadband services will improve as content will be able to be cached locally, reducing costs for consumers.
+With the first data centre in French Polynesia on the cards, the quality and price of broadband services is expected to improve as content will be able to be cached locally, reducing costs for consumers.